Skip to content

 How to choose

 Choose **tirzepatide** if maximum weight loss is the priority, the price premium is acceptable, and you tolerate titration well.
-It is the stronger performer on the trial evidence.
+It is the stronger performer on the trial evidence — and if that is where you land, our ruling on the tirzepatide sellers names both the ones we would use and the three we would not.

 Choose **semaglutide** if cost is decisive, you prefer the longer-established option, or your provider prices it more aggressively.
 It is a proven, powerful drug in its own right — STEP-1's ~15% is not a consolation prize.

-And remember you are not married to the choice: the best move is often to start on one and keep the option to switch.
+And remember you are not married to the choice: the best move is often to start on one and keep the option to switch, including if you plateau on one and want to try the other.
 Providers with both molecules on a single account make that painless — which is exactly why formulary breadth is a scored factor in our Verdict Score methodology.
-Compare who offers what in the reviews, and if you are still deciding between compounded and brand, read compounded vs brand-name GLP-1.
+Watch what the switch costs, too: Trellis Vitality prices both molecules in one published table at $150 and $199 a month with every dose the same price, which is the shape that makes changing your mind cheap rather than a renegotiation.
+Compare who offers what in the reviews, and if you are still deciding between compounded and brand, read how the compounded and brand-name routes actually differ.

 This is editorial information, not medical advice.
 Which molecule and dose is right for you is a decision for you and a licensed clinician.